Sewell Chan

-Sewell Chan is a senior fellow at the Annenberg Center on Communication Leadership & Policy.
+Sewell Chan is an American journalist and media commentator.
+He is a senior fellow at the Annenberg Center on Communication Leadership & Policy, focusing on press freedom.

 In 2025, Chan was fired from his role as the executive editor of the Columbia Journalism Review after complaints about mistreatment of staff, which Chan denied.
 Previously, he was the editor-in-chief of The Texas Tribune from 2021 to 2024.
 Prior to that, Chan held positions at the Los Angeles Times from 2018 to 2021, The New York Times from 2004 to 2018, and The Washington Post from 2000 to 2004.

 Early life and education

 Chan, the son of immigrants from China and Hong Kong, grew up in Flushing, Queens and attended New York City public schools and Hunter College High School, where he was the co-editor of the school's independent newspaper, The Observer.
 He graduated from Harvard University with an AB in Social Studies in 1998 and received a Marshall Scholarship for graduate study at Oxford University.
-He received his MPhil in politics in 2000.
+He received his MPhil in politics from Oxford in 2000.